 Information per study programme

 Each study programme has its own Academic Study Abroad Advisor, who can provide more information about the academic aspects of studying abroad, such as interesting partner universities, specialisations and how to fit courses taken abroad in one's study programme.

 The Academic Study Abroad Advisor also signs the Academic Approval form.
 Keep in mind that your advisor might be busy.
 Therefore, ask your advisor for the signature well in advance of the deadline.

 Would you like to study abroad?
 Find the foreign destination that matches you and your academic goals the best and meet other students that have been on exchange.
-The UvA Study Abroad Fair will take place on Saturday 7 October 2017 from 12.00 - 17.00.
+During the Erasmus+ Information meetings held in February 2018, we discussed topics like host universities, language requirements, finances and the application procedure.

 You can find the Prezi with all information here.

 During the interactive workshop we’ll help you with building a solid motivation letter and CV.

 - Mon.
 12 February, 15:00 - 16:30 (PCH 5.08)